-The core subject of this web school is “meditation”.
+The core subject here is “meditation”.
 Let us, therefore, start by asking a very basic simple question!
 Why does one need meditation?
 If we ask this question to the general public, we will receive a bunch of popular answers, such as “I meditate for peace of mind’, “I meditate for developing the power of concentration”, “ I meditate for getting grounded and becoming calmer”, “I meditate for rejuvenation”, so on and so forth.
 All these answers are indeed correct, because meditation does offer these benefits.
 Yet, all these are merely peripheral benefits.

 The deepest answer to this fundamental question is this: “ I meditate for self-realisation and for becoming one with my true state of being.”
 In simple words, the ultimate purpose of meditation is to find who we really are and how to remain one with the true “I- ness” of us.
 The peace, calmness, ability to remain focused, rejuvenation etc are nothing but the automatic byproducts of that state of “being”.

 If we travel from “A” to “B”, the purpose of the travel is to reach the point “B” from point “A”.
 On the way, we might get to see many beautiful wayside sights.
 We can, no doubt, enjoy those beautiful sights unfolding on our way; but watching them and remaining stuck with the wayside attractions are not our end purpose.
 Likewise, no doubt, we can enjoy and take advantage of the side-benefits of meditation; but remember, our end-purpose is reaching that state of ‘self-realisation’ or state of ‘being’ and not getting stuck on the wayside attractions.
 It will be, therefore, vastly helpful to start with a clear understanding of the end-purpose of meditation and the need for holding that highest objective in view at all times.